NotArb/Jupiter/ConfigDocs.md

     #["community"]
 ]

+# Token list config (Optional, but if no token suppliers are enabled the bot won't have tokens to swap with)
 [[token_list]]
 enabled=true # Enable or disable this token list random_order=true # Randomize the order of tokens in this list